Electronic-Yoda/mybnb/README.md

 ### Run with no password setup:
 ```
-docker run --name mysql-bnb -d -p 3306:3306 -e MYSQL_ALLOW_EMPTY_PASSWORD=yes -e MYSQL_DATABASE=mydb -v mysql-bnb:/var/lib/mysql mysql:8.0
+docker run --name mysql-bnb -d -p 3307:3306 -e MYSQL_ALLOW_EMPTY_PASSWORD=yes -e MYSQL_DATABASE=mydb -v mysql-bnb:/var/lib/mysql mysql:8.0
 ```
 Note: The port can be changed to any port on the host machine.
+We used port 3307 on the host for our tests and demos

 ### Run with root password setup:
 ```
-docker run --name mysql-bnb -d -p 3306:3306 -e MYSQL_ROOT_PASSWORD=change-me -e MYSQL_DATABASE=mydb -v mysql-bnb:/var/lib/mysql mysql:8.0
+docker run --name mysql-bnb -d -p 3307:3306 -e MYSQL_ROOT_PASSWORD=change-me -e MYSQL_DATABASE=mydb -v mysql-bnb:/var/lib/mysql mysql:8.0
 ```
 Note: The port can be changed to any port on the host machine.
+We used port 3307 on the host for our tests and demos

 ### Open mysql shell inside the container:
 ```